Broadband and mobile

 We are working to improve and extend Scotland's broadband and mobile networks to benefit communities and businesses across the country.

-In our national digital strategy, Realising Scotland's full potential in a digital world, we aim to:
+In our national digital strategy, Realising Scotland's full potential in a digital world (March 2017), we aimed to:

 - urge UK Government and Ofcom to apply the "outside-in" principle when auctioning spectrum for 5G deployment and ensure that operators deliver coverage to our most rural areas before they deploy in urban centres